Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 Test case 1:

-- Go to Track Display from the bottom menu or by long-pressing on the `Friendly Tracks - Air` feed.
+- Select the ellipsis menu for `Friendly Tracks - Air` in `Message Feeds`, then select `Track Display`.
+- Confirm the selected feed is shown in the header and use the back action to return to `Message Feeds`.
 - In the Message Feeds dropdown, select `Friendly Tracks - Air`.
 - Enable the Observations checkbox.
   - [ ] Observations appear (a single track moving in a circle at a relative height above the terrain).